RuiMartins1996/VectorizedAdjoint/README.md

 ============================================================
 * Implement second-order discrete adjoint method
 * Implement other kinds of steppers, including implicit steppers.
 * Generalize for differential-algebraic equations
+* Create a Matlab or Python API

 Personal note:
 ============================================================